backstage/backstage/docs/backend-system/building-plugins-and-modules/01-index.md

 The same applies for modules that perform their own migrations and interact with the database.
 They will run on the same logical database instance as the target plugin, so care must be taken to choose table names that do not risk colliding with those of the plugin.
-A recommended naming pattern is `<module name>__<table name>`, for example the `@backstage/backend-tasks` package creates tables named `backstage_backend_tasks__<table>`.
-If you use the default Knex migration facilities, you will also want to make sure that it uses a similarly prefixed lock file for its internal bookkeeping needs, so it does not collide with the main lock files used by the plugin itself.
+A recommended naming pattern is `<package name>__<table name>`, for example the `@backstage/backend-tasks` package creates tables named `backstage_backend_tasks__<table>`.
+If you use the default [`Knex` migration facilities](https://knexjs.org/guide/migrations.html), you will also want to make sure that it uses similarly prefixed migration state tables for its internal bookkeeping needs, so they do not collide with the main ones used by the plugin itself.
 You can do this as follows:

 ```ts
 await knex.migrate.latest({